km1729/db/jsonschema/jsonschema.md

 ## object
 objects are the mapping type in JSON.
 They map "keys" to "values".
 In Json, the "keys" must always be strings.
 Each of these pairs is conventionally reffered to as a "property".

+# Arrays of things
+- An array of string values.
+- An array of objects.

 # References
 https://json-schema.org/